Shunlexxi/Dominion-Generation/README.md

 # Dominion-Generation
+---
-A static page for our Teens church.
+A  page for our Teens church.